rehankhan21/SFCM/README.md

+# Description

+Developed a Full-Stack Salesforce application using Lightning Web Components(LWC) and Apex Programming Language.
+This application utilizes Imperative Apex to connect the frontend LWCs with the backend Apex methods.
+These methods create instances of  a custom salesforce object, to save those records and display them on a table in a Salesforce Organization.

 # Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.